KolibriDev/technicalvision/README.md

 # Kolibri Tech Vision

 This is the web site where we describe the way do and aspire to do things when it comes to programming.
-To develop the site locally do this after you have checkout the repository:
+To develop the site locally do this after you have checked out the repository:

 ```
 $ npm install